-The International Institute for Aerospace Survey and Earth Sciences (ITC), based in Enschede (the Netherlands), has over 50 years of experience in the field of training in a wide range of disciplines related to the Earth Sciences, Land-use Mapping, and Geoinformatics.
+The International Institute for Geo-information Science and Earth Observation (ITC), based in Enschede (the Netherlands), has over 50 years of experience in the field of training in a wide range of disciplines related to the Earth Sciences, Land-use Mapping, and Geoinformatics.
 At the ITC, knowledge of geoinformation management is amply available, and continually being developed and extended.
 By means of education, research and consulting, ITC contributes to capacity building in the developing world.
 ITC's core mission is to transfer knowledge by providing training and education to developing countries.
 In addition, ITC strengthens the productive, innovative and management capabilities by knowledge development using geographic information.
 ITC is facing the challenge of keeping its training material up-to-date and providing high-level education using modern technology.

 Distance learning techniques offer the potential to provide flexible and effective means to professionals at any place of the globe.
 Distance learning can be defined as a method of studying in which lectures are broadcast or conducted by correspondence, without the student needing to attend a school or college.
-Distance education can have many forms, including:
+Distance education can have many forms, see eg. (Tam, 1998).